to the Institute for U.S. Law. We are a non-profit

 for our visiting law professionals.

 Our program participants become better equipped for leading positions in law firms, corporate legal offices, academia, the judiciary and government – at the international, national and local levels.
 Participants benefit not only from our distinguished faculty and guest lecturers, but also from the many professional and social activities which the Institute organizes to enhance each participant’s “Washington experience.”

 Of special interest is our annual “U.S. Legal Methods: Introduction to U.S. Law” summer program for non-U.S. lawyers and advanced law students.
 Each summer the Institute hosts foreign lawyers for several weeks in Washington to take part in this immersion program in U.S. law – both theoretical and practical, and with approximately 25 lecturers from the ranks of academia, the judiciary, major U.S. law firms and the government.
 The program is formally affiliated with the George Washington University Law School.
 It is preceded by an optional nine-day intensive introductory program on U.S. Legal English.
-It is sometimes followed by a one-week seminar on Alternative Dispute Resolution or U.S. Global Anti-Corruption.
+It is sometimes followed by a one-week seminar on Alternative Dispute Resolution, U.S. Global Anti-Corruption, or Advanced Corporate Transactions.

 Programs in Law, Culture and Democracy